Committee Statement re Schools & Gender Diversity Event

 Dear Staff Pride Network Members,

 An event entitled ‘Schools and Gender Diversity’ has gone live.
-The Committee are upset and disappointed that another event featuring speakers with a history of transphobia will take place on our campus.
+The Committee are upset and disappointed that another event featuring external guest speakers with a history of transphobia (1) will take place on our campus.

-Despite being advertised as a research seminar it is not clear what research is being presented by Dr Benjamin or Prof Moore.
-We would be interested to hear objective, fact-based, pedagogic research.
-From what we understand of the work conducted by Ms Davies-Arai of Transgender Trend, they produced guidance for schools in England and Wales which has been resolutely denounced by Stonewall, stating, “It is a deeply damaging document, packed with factually inaccurate content”(1).
-We feel that the three speakers at this event will provide a biased viewpoint on supporting schoolchildren.
-The only challenge, if any, will have to come from the audience and will be reliant upon the chair to ensure questions to address the bias are answered.
+The event is advertised as a research seminar though there is no clarity from the event description what research will be presented e.g. published research referenced or acknowledgement of research in progress that is funded with ethical approval.
+Details of the proposed speakers can be found in the event description.
+We are of course interested to hear objective, fact-based, pedagogic research on how best to support young transgender people in our schools.
+However from what we understand of the work conducted by Transgender Trend (the organisation that one of the proposed speakers is the founder of), they produced guidance for schools in England and Wales which has been resolutely denounced by Stonewall, stating, “It is a deeply damaging document, packed with factually inaccurate content”(2).
+We are concerned that the speakers at this event will provide a biased viewpoint on supporting schoolchildren.
+Challenges to these views will most likely have to come from the audience, or be posed by the chair of the event.

 Staff Pride Network Committee

 1 We believe it is correct to say that the activity of the proposed external guest speakers constitutes a history of transphobia because they have publicly and repeatedly misgendered and dead named trans people, and cited trans identities as equivalent to pathology (something that is simply not the case).
 The work of the proposed external guest speakers encourages schools to deny trans children the right to self-identify and recommends trans children be discouraged from living as their true selves.

 “We are sorry to inform you that the research seminar on Schools and Gender Diversity has had to be postponed.
 We aim to re-schedule the seminar early next year.”